Squarespace Fluid Engine Not Working

 Published Layout Does Not Match Editor

 Minor differences between the editor preview and the published site can occur due to browser rendering differences.
 Check the published page in multiple browsers (Chrome, Safari, Firefox).
-If a significant difference exists, Custom CSS may be overriding the Fluid Engine's positioning.
+If a significant difference exists, Custom CSS may be overriding the Fluid Engine positioning.
 Temporarily remove Custom CSS to test.
 For CSS debugging, our guide to Squarespace custom CSS covers troubleshooting techniques.

 Elements Shifting Position